 - The watch begins charging as soon as it is connected, and shows a charging symbol next to the battery indicator.

-- The battery gauge fills as it charges and reads full when complete.
+- The battery gauge fills as it charges and reads 100% when the battery is full.

 - You can wear and use the watch while it charges.